 The ability of a student to succeed in occupational or academic programs at Lanier Technical College is greatly determined by the math and language skills possessed by the student.
 Lanier Technical College is committed to assisting students in achieving their maximum potential.
 It is the philosophy of Lanier Technical College that a student is not helped by admitting them into a program in which they do not possess the basic education skills needed to succeed.
 Therefore, all students applying for degree, diploma and certificate programs must meet one of the following program readiness assessments prior to acceptance to a program of study at Lanier Technical College.
-Test scores no longer expire.
+Assessment of Program Readiness

 Students who have submitted an application for admission and their $25 application fee are eligible to schedule admissions testing.
 The student should contact the Office of Admissions to schedule a time for testing.
 It is the responsibility of the applicant to contact the Office of Admissions to reschedule their test date if necessary.